paranoya/data_reduction/README.md

 All these steps may be carry out independently, and they are, to a large extent, optional.
 The two methods (3a and 3b) for flux calibration are also alternative, and mutually exclusive.

+## Spectroscopy

+At the time, I've just uploaded the work done by David San Andres de Pedro and Jaume Zuriaga Puig in 2021.